 - Cell Identification using Gram Staining

-- Cell culturing using agar and differential media
+- Cell culturing using agar and differential microbial growth media

 - Restriction Enzyme Digestion